pschatzmann/arduino-libhelix/README.md

 ## Parameters

-The decoder needs to allocate a buffer for storing a frame and for holding the decoded data.
+The decoder needs to allocate a buffer to store a frame and the decoded data.
 The following default values have been defined:

 ```
 #define MP3_MAX_OUTPUT_SIZE 1024 * 5